coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 ### Starting a Project

-Creating a new project in Corona is easy.
-In just a few simple steps you'll be ready to make your first app!
+Creating a new project in CORONA_CORE_PRODUCT is easy.
+In just a few simple steps you'll be ready to make your first game!

-1. Open the __Corona Simulator__.
+1. Open the __Solar2D Simulator__.

 2. Click __New&nbsp;Project__ from the welcome window or select __New&nbsp;Project...__ from the __File__ menu.